PharmaLedger-IMI/helm-charts/README.md

     1. bump the version in `Chart.yaml`,
     2. Run `pre-commit run -a` to update the documentation.
 4. After your Pull Request has been accepted and has been merged to `master` branch, an automated process will create a new Release of the modified helm charts.

+## Some checks are failing?
+What can I do?

+- Detect-Secrets checks are failing?
+Check if all "detected secrets" are *false positives*.

+    You can mark *false positives*, see [here](https://github.com/Yelp/detect-secrets#inline-allowlisting)

+    E.g.

+    ```yaml
+    # Secret and comment in same line (note: not always working):

+    SomeSecretString # pragma: allowlist secret

+    # or comment one line above Secret:

+    # pragma: allowlist nextline secret
+    SomeSecretString

+    # or for helm template comments:

+    {{- /*
+        # pragma: allowlist nextline secret
+    */}}SomeSecretString

+    ```

+- Checkov checks are failing?
+See [here](https://www.checkov.io/2.Basics/Suppressing%20and%20Skipping%20Policies.html) and scroll down to Kubernetes Examples

+    ```yaml
+    apiVersion: v1
+    kind: Pod
+    metadata:
+    name: mypod
+    annotations:
+        checkov.io/skip1: CKV_K8S_20=I don't care about Privilege Escalation :-O
+        checkov.io/skip2: CKV_K8S_14
+        checkov.io/skip3: CKV_K8S_11=I have not set CPU limits as I want BestEffort QoS
+    spec:
+    containers:
+    ...

+    ```